Theme Settings — Site, Color, Type and General

 | Letter Spacing | The horizontal space between letters. |

-At the very bottom there is a Preview box; it shows the sample sentence Your store's theme will appear in this font. live, with the settings you selected.
+At the very bottom there is a Preview box; it shows This is how headings look in the heading font on top and Your store's theme will appear in this font. in the body font below, live.

 Tip: Readability matters more than anything.
-Using very ornate fonts only in headings and keeping body text plain gives good results.
+An ornate font for headings and a plain one for body text is the safest choice — the ready-made pairings are built on exactly that logic.
 Check in the preview box whether the text reads comfortably.

 4) Other tab